bioinfo-pf-curie/raw-qc/README.md

-   --minLen    INTEGER                                       Minimum length of trimmed sequences --nTrim                                                   Trim poly-N sequence at the end of the reads --qualTrim  INTEGER                                       Minimum mapping quality for trimming --tooColour                                               Trimming for NextSeq/NovaSeq sequencers --trimTool  STRING [trimgalore, fastp]                    Tool for 3prime adapter trimming and auto-detection
+   --minLen    INTEGER                                       Minimum length of trimmed sequences --nTrim                                                   Trim poly-N sequence at the end of the reads --qualTrim  INTEGER                                       Minimum mapping quality for trimming --twoColour                                               Trimming for NextSeq/NovaSeq sequencers --trimTool  STRING [trimgalore, fastp]                    Tool for 3prime adapter trimming and auto-detection

 PRESET: